CannaTalk – Movie Review: The 1936 Film – Reefer Madness! – Part of the Series ‘The History of Cannabis in America’

 And guess what?
 He lived to the age of 88, dying in 1982, so we know for a fact that he was around to see cannabis bust out of jazz joints and living rooms and into love-ins in the park and at giant music festivals during the 60s and 70s, and to see his most famous movie become a cult classic, a favorite of stoners everywhere.
 Which means that he was around to see the early glimmerings of the turning of the tide, when the propaganda-induced fog was lifting once and for all and people began demanding justice for a plant that’s been a friend to humankind for centuries, relaxing and freeing the mind and easing the body that hurts, that can’t sleep, that can’t eat, that trembles with convulsions.
 And he had to have known that his film turned out to be truly educational in ways he probably never dreamt of back in 1936.
 The forehead-slapping absurdity of the portrayal of cannabis, immortalized in “Reefer Madness,” taught us something important about the mechanics of propaganda, and by extension, how to resist it.

-Jeff Sessions probably watches “Reefer Madness” over and over again himself, to refresh and renew his sense of purpose and buck up his determination.
-He probably thinks the acting and script are first-rate, the music inspiring, the message true and authentic.
+Jeff Sessions probably watched “Reefer Madness” over and over again himself, to refresh and renew his sense of purpose and buck up his determination.
+He probably thought the acting and script was first-rate, the music inspiring, the message true and authentic.

 The rest of us, though, know that some movies, and this is one of them, just have to be watched through a windshield.